sagnik-p/Arduino_rubber_ducky/README.md

-## What is A rubber ducky?
+## What is a rubber ducky you ask?

+USB Rubber ducky is an HID (Human Interface Device ) that looks similar to a USB Pen drive.
+HIDs include anything that is an interface between a computer and a human, such as keyboards, joystick, graphic tablet and moulse.
+By default, a computer always allows an HID device, because it thinks that it is a keyboard, mouse or something similar.
-USB Rubber ducky is an HID device that looks similar to a USB Pen drive.
-It may be used to inject keystroke into a system, used to hack a system, steal victims essential and credential data can inject payload to the victim’s computers.
+What a Rubber ducky does is, it exploits this trust.
+It is used to inject keystroke into a system, used to hack a system, steal victims essential and credential data can inject payload to the victim’s computers.
 The main important thing about USB Rubber ducky is that it cannot be detected by any Anti-Virus or Firewall as it acts as an HID device.
-## HID?
-HID stands for Human Interface Devices, it includes devices like keyboard, mouse, joystick. which acts as an interface between the computer and human beings.
-That is why it cannot get detected as the computer thinks its an interface.

 # what is the difference between an actual rubber ducky and arduino rubber ducky?
 1. Actual rubber ducky is more stealthy, looks just like a usb pendrive
 2. Actual rubber ducky is much faster.
-However, speed won't matter much since the size of payloads is small usually
+However, speed won't matter much since the size of payloads is small in most of the cases.
-3. Code has to be stored on an micro SD card in the actual thing, so it can be easily updated/changed
+3. Code has to be stored on an micro SD card in the actual thing, so it can be easily updated/changed, whereas in this case, changing the payload is a tedious task and requires more time.

 ## Advantages:
 1. CHEAPER
-2. You make something on your own rather than buying something
+2. You make something on your own rather than buying something, making something yourself is always better since it teaches a lot, and you can customize it.
-3. Arduino Rubber Ducky(s) can be reused as a normal arduino
+3. Arduino Rubber Ducky(s) can be reused as a normal arduino later, so no arduinos go to waste.

 '''
 This is to demonstrate the working, this is a good alternative to the actual rubber ducky in most of the cases (except the fact that it does not look like a pen drive)